Roewe i5: Europe

 The MG5 EV or MG5 SW EV made its European debut starting in UK in September 2020.
-The facelifted model debuted in Europe in March 2022.
+The facelift model debuted in Europe in March 2022.
+In December 2024, the MG5 SW EV was discontinued in Europe with existing stock lasted until early 2025.

 Mexico

 The MG5 Sedan was introduced alongside the ZS and HS in Mexico on 21 October 2020, marking the return of MG Motors in Mexico after 15 years.
 At launch, three trim levels are available: Style, Excite and Exclusive.
 All variants are powered by a 1.5-litre petrol engine paired to either a 5-speed manual or CVT.
-In November 2024, the facelifted model debuted in Mexico with the same trim levels except for the Exclusive trim replaced with the Elegance.
+The facelift model was launched in Mexico on 5 November 2024, with the same trim levels from the pre-facelift model, except for the Exclusive trim replaced with the Elegance trim.

 Middle East

 The MG5 saloon was launched in the GCC countries on 29 July 2019.
 It is powered by the 1.5-litre petrol engine, and it is available in three trims; STD, COM and LUX.

-The facelifted MG5 was introduced alongside the RX9 on 29 October 2024.
+The facelift model was introduced alongside the RX9 on 29 October 2024.